Applying for FEMA COVID-19 Funeral Assistance

 9 a.m. to 9 p.m.
 Eastern Time

-Call this dedicated toll-free phone number to get a COVID-19 Funeral Assistance application completed with help from FEMA's representatives.
+Call the dedicated toll-free phone number to get a COVID-19 Funeral Assistance application completed with help from FEMA's representatives.
 Multilingual services will be available.

 On June 29, 2021, we amended the funeral assistance policy to assist with COVID-19 related deaths that occurred in the early months of the pandemic.